 Held on the third Monday of February, Presidents’ Day honors the achievements of George Washington and Abraham Lincoln, as well as other presidents of the United States throughout history.
 Though your students may already be familiar with the traditional stories of these two men…

-Some fresh writing prompts can help them to begin thinking about what the office of the president entails.
+Some fresh Presidents’ Day Writing Ideas can help them to begin thinking about what the office of the president entails.

 On the journal topics list below, we’ve compiled questions to get your students thinking about the president’s role, the importance of the office, and the way a president must balance political parties.